Davina Vanessa Mafnas Quitugua

-Davina Vanessa Mafnas Quitugua of Dededo, died June 25 while in Los Angeles, California, at the age of 41.
-Last respects will be held from 9-11:30 a.m. on July 31 at Guam Memorial Funeral Home, 191 Bibic Street (entrance to Guam Memorial Park) in Leyang, Barrigada.
-Mass for a Christian Burial will be offered at 1 p.m. at Nuestra Senora de las Aguas Catholic Church in Mongmong.
+Davina Vanessa Mafnas Quitugua, of Dededo, died June 25 while in Los Angeles, California, at the age of 41.
+Last respects will be held from 9-11:30 a.m.
+July 31 at Guam Memorial Funeral Home, 191 Bibic St. (entrance to Guam Memorial Park) in Leyang, Barrigada.
+Mass for a Christian Burial will be offered at 1 p.m. at Nuestra Señora de las Aguas Catholic Church in Mongmong.
 Interment will follow at Guam Memorial Park in Leyang, Barrigada.

 Weekly Online Poll